senauly/System-Programming-Aforementioned-Paradigm/README.md

 - There will be a single instance of Y and of Z, and there can be an arbitrary number of client processes X, all running concurrently.
 - Each client will submit a matrix to the server Y, and receive a response (from Y or Z) about whether it is invertible or not.

+## Results
+- My detailed results are under the 1901042622.pdf file.